dctr/talk-loan-pattern/README.md

 ---

+# What we need to do

+- Acquire a **resource**
+- Execute a query
+- Dispose of the **resource**
+- Handle disposal of the **resource** even in exception case!
+- Again, and again, and again...

+---

 # What we want to do

-*Query something*

-- We know how our query has to look like
-- We don't care about anything else (... or at least we don't want to)

----

-# What we need to do

 - Acquire a resource
-- Query the resource
+- Execute a query <= This is what we actually **want** to do
 - Dispose of the resource
-- Handle disposal even in exception case!
+- Handle disposal of the resource even in exception case!
+- Once <= And *maybe* this

 ---

-# Motivation 2
+# Motivation

-Be a good coder

 - Adhere to DRY principle
-  - Resource management everywhere a resource is needed
+  - Reusable resource management module
 - Adhere to Singe Responsibility Principle
-  - Mix resource management and application logic
+  - Separate query logic and resource logic
+- Adhere to Dependency Inversion Principle
+  - Nicely testable

+---

+# Motivation (cont'd)

 - Go FP style
-  - Higher order functions
+  - Higher-order functions
-  - Encapsuling what can cause side-effects
+  - Encapsuling side-effects
 - Go async
+  - Because resources usually are

+---

+# Idea

+- Loan resource to a loanee
+- Let loanee tell when query is complete
+- Let caller trigger creation and passing of functions

 ---